alexa-samples/skill-sample-nodejs-berry-bash/README.md

 # Adding screens to your voice experience

-This Alexa sample skill demonstrates the use of interactive render template directives through multi modal screen design.
-It provides an infrastructure that on one hand, provides lists to users to allow them to select from and get more information about topics (which are then rendered via body templates).
+This Alexa sample skill demonstrates the use of interactive render template directives through multi modal screen design, **now in the V2 SDK**.
+It provides an infrastructure that on one hand, provides lists to users to allow them to select from and get more information about topics (which are then rendered via body & list templates).
 On the other hand, it also provides users with a quiz that supports both touch and voice control. **Most importantly, the skill has been designed in such a way that you can modify the core skill data to any category you like!**

 If this is your first time here, you're new to Alexa Skills Development, or you're looking for more detailed instructions, click the **Get Started** button below: